BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 includes the assessment of:

 a) the impact of the excluded material risks or major lines of business would

 have on the solvency position in the case of partial internal model;

 b) the interrelationship between risks which are in and outside the scope of the

 model;

 c) the identification of risks other than those covered by the internal model,

 which may trigger a change to the internal model.

-![A slide for a presentation detailing Guideline 13, which links the Own Risk and Solvency Assessment (ORSA) to the strategic management process.
-The guideline states that the results and insights from the ORSA must be considered in capital management, business planning, and product development and design.
+![A concise summary of Guideline 13, which mandates linking the Own Risk and Solvency Assessment (ORSA) to strategic management and decision-making.
+The guideline requires undertakings to incorporate ORSA results and insights into their capital management, business planning, and product development and design.

 #### Guideline 13 – Link to the strategic management process and decision-making framework
 The undertaking should take into account the results of the ORSA and the insights gained during the process of this assessment in at least:
 a) its capital management;
 b) its business planning;
 c) its product development and design.](#)